Jack-Hayes/commerical-sar-stac/README.md

 The primary goal is to create a harmonized GeoDataFrame for each provider, which is then saved in GeoParquet format.
 The entire process is automated to run weekly via GitHub Actions, ensuring the datasets remain up-to-date.

-> **_NOTE:_**  I beleive that Synspective only provides open data upon request as of October 15, 2025 https://synspective.com/gallery/
+> **_NOTE:_**  I believe that Synspective only provides open data upon request as of October 15, 2025 https://synspective.com/gallery/

 Inspired by [@scottyhq](https://github.com/scottyhq)'s [stac2geojson](https://github.com/uw-cryo/stac2geojson)